xchar08/hey-hiro/README.md

 # Hey‑Hiro: Voice‐Activated AI Drone Controller

 **Hey‑Hiro** is an AI assistant web app built with Next.js and Electron.
-It listens for the wake phrase **“Hey Hero”** and then executes voice commands to control a swarm of Crazyflie drones (via Python scripts) or generate new flight code using the Cerebras API.
+It listens for the wake phrase **“Hey Hiro”** and then executes voice commands to control a swarm of Crazyflie drones (via Python scripts) or generate new flight code using the Cerebras API.
 All code generation, command execution, and drone resets are routed through an Electron companion process.

 ---

 ## 🚀 Features

-- **Wake‑Word Activation**: Say **“Hey Hero”** to trigger voice command mode.
+- **Wake‑Word Activation**: Say **“Hey Hiro”** to trigger voice command mode.
 - **Drone Control Commands**:
   - **Hover** specific drones (with optional duration & height).
   - **Circle** formation.